 The Australian and New Zealand breadfruit market were re-visited as part of this study.
 This involved meetings with importers, retailers and processors and covered fresh, frozen and processed breadfruit.
-It was the first breadfruit market specific market visit since 2004.
+It was the first specific breadfruit market visit since 2004.
 The Auckland visit was particularly timely as it coincided with the peak breadfruit season and was the first occasion when breadfruit from the PBP orchard's was being exported.

-The market interviews conducted revealed that the market had clearly over the last decade of so with population growth.
+The market interviews conducted revealed that the market had clearly grown over the last decade or so with population growth.
 However, the basic structure of the market has changed little and remains driven by Pacific islanders and the Samoan diaspora in particular.
-The immerging interest in breadfruit flour as a health food product in the wider community was confirmed - however, there was not sufficient time and resources available in this study to explore this emerging market segment adequately.
+The emerging interest in breadfruit flour as a health food product in the wider community was confirmed - however, there was not sufficient time and resources available in this study to explore this emerging market segment adequately.

-Recommendation: A specific study now be undertaken of breadfruit's place in Australian and New Zealand in the emerging market for gluten and grain free products.
+Recommendation: A specific study now be undertaken to determine the place for breadfruit in Australia and New Zealand's emerging gluten and grain free market.

 The Australian and New Zealand market visits confirmed the ongoing need for marketing improvements if identified market demand for fresh and frozen breadfruit was to be anywhere near realized.
-These included, improved:
+These include, improved: